mikerodrigues/onkyo_eiscp_ruby/README.md

 * Parsing of all human readable commands (run the tests to see some commands that aren't parsable in human readable form yet.

+* Reasonable variants for human-readable commands (ex. "main-volume" or "volume" as opposed to "master-volume".

+* Model compatability checking

+* Logging

+* Exhaustive testing and documentation

 Using the Library
 -----------------